mayads/Simple-Gox-Trader/README.md

 - [price]
     - price to sell for
 - [currency]
-    - currency to sell in, optional, default is 'USD'
+    - currency to sell in, optional, default is 'EUR'
 - -h
     - get the help